 Diagnostics

-As you edit C++ source files RStudio uses Clang to scan your code looking for errors, incomplete code, or other conditions worthy of warnings or informational notes.
-For example:
+As you edit C++ source files, RStudio uses libclang to scan your code looking for errors, incomplete code, or other conditions worthy of warnings or informational notes.
+For example, in the following image, the code includes a call to R::pnorm()

 Rcpp Package Development

 Before developing packages with Rcpp, it's also important to have a firm grounding in the basics of R packages.
-These basics are covered well by the following articles:
+We strongly recommend reading the R Packages book first.
+The Writing R Extensions manual is a helpful reference for more advanced topics in package development.

 Creating a New Package